otter502/keyboard-2-joystick/README.md

 There are plans to implement a easy config editor but for now I'd reccomend duplicating the template as it has comments for what each variable means!

+you can use the [keyboard scanner](./keyboardScanner.py) in the repo to figure out what keys map to which scancodes!

 ## Development

 Goal: have something that converts keyboard inputs to a virtual joystick based on an easily editable config file, similair to the GLASS tool used in FRC